-South Jersey Criminal Defense Lawyer Aggressively Fights Manslaughter Charges in Camden County & Burlington County, NJ
+Experienced Criminal Defense Lawyer Aggressively Fights Manslaughter Charges in Camden County, Burlington County, and Throughout NJ

 When someone is killed, New Jersey police don’t waste a moment investigating the cases in search of the person or people believed to have committed the crime.
 Then, NJ state prosecutors review the evidence and, depending on the particular circumstances of the case, charge the suspect with murder, felony murder, or manslaughter.
 These are extremely serious charges that come with life-altering consequences, including significant prison time.

-Why Choose Jill Cohen to Defend Your Rights When Facing Manslaughter Charges in Camden, NJ?
+Why Choose Jill Cohen to Defend Your Rights When Facing Manslaughter Charges?

 Manslaughter charges in NJ can include voluntary manslaughter, involuntary manslaughter, aggravated manslaughter, reckless manslaughter, or death by automobile.
 There are legal distinctions between what qualifies as a murder charge, an aggravated manslaughter charge, or the other manslaughter charges.
 Similarly, there are differences between the penalties for the various types of NJ manslaughter charges.
 If convicted of manslaughter in South Jersey, for example, a person faces up to 10 years in prison.
 Like murder and felony murder, aggravated manslaughter in New Jersey carries a potential penalty of 30 years behind bars in NJ State Prison.